marcoieni/trusted-publishing-action-draft/README.md

 - You must have configured your crate
 - You already published the first version of your crate (todo: is this only true now and will be fixed eventually?)

+You can read the token from the actions output `token` and use it in the subsequent steps.

+The `post` step of the action will revoke the token, so that it cannot be used after the job is done.

 ## Usage

 ```yaml